Web Analytics

 Audio Recording - Ensuring a Successful Recording Session

 First and foremost, we need to consider the format we are going to record in.
 Always configure your software settings to capture sound with the best possible quality; you can always reduce the quality later.
-Remember to set the bit depth (preferably 24-bit) and the sample rate before starting your recording session.
+Remember to set the bit depth (preferably 24-bit) and the best sample rate before starting your recording session.

 It’s essential to consider whether you’ll be working on multiple projects or recording vocals in a separate project, as importing tracks with different formats into one project later can lead to issues.